nbaars/owasp-dependency-check-as-one/README.md

 ## All in one ready to go Docker based image for OWASP DependencyCheck

+An all in one Docker image for OWASP DependencyCheck fully initialised with the NIST database of the today.
+You can use this image directly in your pipeline without having to download initialised the database needed for the CLI to run.

 ### Introduction

 Running DependencyCheck locally on your own machine works fine, run it once it will download/initialize the cache etc and the next time you run it, it will have the cache ready and it will run pretty fast.